skn8733/KDDCup99_AttackClassifier/README.md

 ## Installation

 To get started with this project, clone the repository to your local machine:

 ```bash
 git clone https://github.com/yourusername/KDDCup99_AttackClassifier.git
 cd KDDCup99_AttackClassifier
 ```
+## Dependencies
+This project requires the following Python libraries:
+- numpy
+- pandas
+- scikit-learn
+- matplotlib
+- seaborn
+- jupyter

+Install these dependencies using pip.

+## Acknowledgements
+- The KDD Cup 1999 dataset was provided by the Knowledge Discovery and Data Mining Cup.